MahmutCanGonul/Track-Famous-People-Plane/README.md

 Track Famous People Plane With Python

 In this code you can check that famous people going to which place with plane.
-Also if they are living in this your search time you can follow every seconds rotation.
+If the flight has live data, you can instantly observe the departure of the aircraft.

 Which celebrities can you follow?: